 Configuring Persistent Storage#

-A Ray Train run produces a history of reported metrics, checkpoints, and other artifacts.
-You can configure these to be saved to a persistent storage location.
+A Ray Train run produces checkpoints that can be saved to a persistent storage location.

 Ray Train expects all workers to be able to write files to the same persistent storage location.
 Therefore, Ray Train requires some form of external persistent storage such as cloud storage (e.g., S3, GCS) or a shared filesystem (e.g., AWS EFS, Google Filestore, HDFS) for multi-node training.